Andeskjerf/waybar-module-music/README.md

         -h, --help                  Prints this help message
         -v, --version               Get the version

+        -w, --whitelist             Only monitor specified players.
+Can be used multiple times or invoked like "spotify firefox"

         --play-icon <value>         Set the play icon. default:  --pause-icon <value>        Set the play icon. default:  --flip-controls             Draw the player controls on the right side instead of left